• Skip to primary navigation

 Once potatoes are cooked, drain them in a colander.
 Fill the pan you used for boiling with very cold water (add ice), then place the potatoes in the cold water to stop the cooking.
 You can also submerge the boiled eggs in this ice water to cool them down (it makes them easier to peel.)

-Mix the potato salad dressing
+2. Mix the potato salad dressing

 In a small bowl, mix the mayo, Italian dressing, and salt and pepper until smooth; set aside.

-Put the potato salad together
+3. Put the salad together

 Once the potatoes are cool enough to handle, cut them into bite-sized pieces and place in a large bowl.
 Peel the eggs, then cut them into bite-sized cubes.
 Dice the celery.
 Add eggs and celery to the bowl with the potatoes.